YoshiyukiKato/concourse-file-filter-resource/README.md

 # concourse-pr-diff-resource
-A concourse resource to .
+A concourse resource to extract diff of target branch and base branch on a PR.

 ## prerequisite
 This resource assumed to be used with [github pull request resource](https://github.com/jtarchie/github-pullrequest-resource).